turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 There are many types of events beyond just "click".
 Explore this list of [Mouse Events](https://developer.mozilla.org/en-US/docs/Web/API/Element#mouse_events) on MDN.
 Scroll beyond just mouse events to explore keyboard events, focus events, etc.

 Open up a webpage that you often visit.
 Maybe it's a social media page, maybe it's your bank's website, maybe it's a news site.
 Take a few minutes and list all the event listeners that you think might be on that page!
-What do they do?
+What type of events might they be listening for?
+What functionality occurs when those events happen?

 <section class="call-to-action">
 ### Pair Challenge